jburger/jburger.github.io/_posts/2016-11-28-thoughts-on-distributed-teams.md

 Something new for me over the last 6 months has been to take part in the selection and management of distributed, outsourced talent being involved in our development process.
 It has become fashionable to beat up on outsourcing of late, so I met this task with a level of skepticism while keen to find some truth out for myself.

 The reason for going down this road was that we tried to 'in house' some work, on a foreign technology stack (to us) - and it took more than double the time we expected it to, even when dishing out kid gloves.
-Not great, especially since this was not our core business, but still vital for our product to be viable in the market. _Time to market_ is also a big problem, so we needed deliverables fast.
+Not great, *especially since this was not our core business*, but still vital for our product to be viable in the market. _Time to market_ is also a big problem, so we needed deliverables fast.

 The hold up wasn't so much as software, as it was wrestling with operating systems and platforms that none of us had used in anger before.
 And then there is the danger of [not knowing what you don't know.](https://en.wikipedia.org/wiki/Experience)